zahra-ali-jaffer/dsa-practice/README.md

 ### Other Folders

-Separate folders contain **focused problems and solutions across different DSA topics**, with more topics to be added over time.
+Separate folders contain **focused problems and solutions across different DSA topics, from NeetCode and LeetCode**, with more topics to be added over time.
 Each file includes detailed explanations and Java implementations.

 ---